 = 3, which is clearly a large improvement in heat transfer by making both surfaces finned.

 Estimating the convection coefficient for a variety of geometries, fluid types, and flow conditions, is a difficult problem, and is by no means simple to explain in brief terms.
 For this reason it is best to refer to dedicated sections in books that explain in detail how to estimate convection coefficients for different configurations, along with associated pressure drop for the fluid streams.
 For standard finned surfaces one may refer to the book Compact Heat Exchangers

 listed above, to find the convection coefficients.
-For unfinned surfaces one may refer to the sections on convective heat transfer, as explained in the heat transfer textbook (in PDF format, linked to above).
+For unfinned surfaces one may refer to the sections on convective heat transfer, as explained in the heat transfer textbook I got for free online (as mentioned above).
 Alternatively, you may prefer to reference a heat transfer book directly which also gives convection coefficient estimates for unfinned surfaces.
 A good book for this is Fundamentals of Heat and Mass Transfer, 5th Edition

 Some typical values of the convection coefficient h